 4. Mysore Palace, Mysore

-Mysore Palace also known as Amba Vilas Palace situated at the heart of Mysore city facing the Chamundi Hills eastward.
+Mysore Palace is also known as Amba Vilas Palace situated at the heart of Mysore city facing the Chamundi Hills eastward.
 It is the most prominent tourist destination of Mysore surrounded by a large garden.
 This beautiful building is 245 Ft in length and 156 Ft in width and has a three-story stone structure with marble domes and a 145 ft five-story tower.

 Established Year: 1897-1912